DEFRA/ffc-docker-node/README.md

 `Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.

 `Dockerfile.service` - This is an example project that doesn't expose any external ports (a message based service).
-There is also no build step in this dockerfile.
+There is also no build step in this Dockerfile.

 ## License